-Any Signatory to this MOA may request that it be amended, whereupon that party will immediately consult with the other Signatories within thirty (30) days (or another time period agreed to by all Signatories) to consider such an amendment.
-FRA will be responsible for developing and distributing the resulting amendment among the Signatories in the same manner as the original MOA.
+Any Signatory to this MOA may request that it be amended, whereupon that party will consult with the other Signatories to consider such an amendment.
+FRA will be responsible for developing and distributing resulting amendment among the Signatories in the same manner as the original MOA.
 The amendment will be effective on the date of the final amendment signature.
-FRA will file a copy signed by all Signatories with the ACHP.
+FRA files a copy signed by all Signatories with the ACHP.

 XIII.
-TERMINATION AND WITHDRAWAL
+TERMINATION AND WITHDRAWL

-A. If any Signatory to this MOA determines its terms will not or cannot be carried out, that party will immediately notify the other Signatories in writing and consult with them to seek resolution, or amendment per Stipulation XII.
+- A. If any Signatory to this MOA determines its terms will not or cannot be carried out, that party will immediately notify the other Signatories in writing and consult with them to seek resolution, or amendment per Stipulation XII.
 If, within sixty (60) days (or another time period agreed to by all Signatories), a resolution or an amendment cannot be reached, any Signatory may terminate the MOA upon written notification to the other Signatories.
-A Consulting Party does not have the ability to terminate the MOA.

-B. If the MOA is terminated, then, prior to work continuing the HST Project, FRA must either, 1) execute a new MOA or Programmatic Agreement (36 CFR § 800.6(c) or 800.14(b)) or 2) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
+A Consulting Party does not have the ability to terminate the MOA. - B. If the MOA is terminated, then, prior to work continuing the HST Project, FRA must either, 1) execute a new MOA or Programmatic Agreement (36 CFR § 800.6(c) or 800.14(b)) or 2) request, take into account, and respond to the comments of the ACHP under 36 CFR § 800.7.
 FRA will notify the Signatories and other Consulting Parties as to the course of action it will pursue.